 Before presenting the proposed method, we first introduce the key ideas of SQAs and analyze existing defenses.
-For a clean sample $\boldsymbol x$ labelled by $y$, an SQA on a DNN $f$ generates an AE $\boldsymbol x'$ by minimizing the margin between logits \cite{guo2019simple, andriushchenko2020square, al2019sign, ilyas2018black} as
+For a sample $\boldsymbol x$ labelled by $y$, an SQA on a DNN $f$ generates an AE $\boldsymbol x'$ by minimizing the margin between logits \cite{guo2019simple, andriushchenko2020square, al2019sign, ilyas2018black} as

 namely the margin loss \cite{carlini2017towards}.
-For defenders without the label $y$, it is possible to calculate the unsupervised margin loss based only on the logits vector $\boldsymbol z=f(\boldsymbol x)$ as

-by assuming the model prediction $\hat{y}$ to be correct, since handling originally misclassified samples falls beyond the scope of defense \cite{croce2021robustbench}.
+For defenders without the label $y$, it is possible to calculate the unsupervised margin loss based only on the logits vector $\boldsymbol z=f(\boldsymbol x)$ as by assuming the model prediction $\hat{y}$ to be correct, since handling originally misclassified samples falls beyond the scope of defense \cite{croce2021robustbench}.
 For attackers with label $y$, it can be known that the attack succeeds if $\mathcal{L}(f(\boldsymbol x), y) < 0$.
 To quickly realize this, SQAs only update AEs if a query $\boldsymbol x_\text{q}$ has a lower margin loss compared to the current best query $\boldsymbol{x}_k$, \emph{i.e.},

 Existing SQAs \cite{guo2019simple, andriushchenko2020square, al2019sign} are quite effective, capable of halving the accuracy within 100 queries on CIFAR-10 when $\ell_\infty=8/255$, posing significant and practical threats.
 Aware of this, the first defense specifically against SQAs has been recently proposed \cite{qin2021random} to pre-process inputs by random noise.
-Besides, other existing defenses are also useful to avoid SQAs, among which the most representative ones are adversarial training (AT) \cite{madry2017towards, tramer2017ensemble}, dynamic inference \cite{wang2021fighting, wu2020adversarial}, and pre-processing \cite{qin2021random, buckman2018thermometer}.
+Besides, other existing defenses are also useful to avoid SQAs, among which the most representative ones are adversarial training (AT) \cite{madry2017towards, tramer2017ensemble}, dynamic inference \cite{wang2021fighting, wu2020adversarial, wu2022unifying}, and pre-processing \cite{qin2021random, buckman2018thermometer}.